dobin/dmsr/README.md

 $ sudo adduser --disabled-password dmsr
 $ cd /home/dmsr
 $ git clone https://github.com/dobin/dmsr
+$ pip3 install -r requirements.txt
 ```

 Use appropriate systemd file for `/etc/systemd/system`:
 * dmsragent.service
 * dmsrserver.service

-### WTF does that mean?
+## How to Use

+Server:
+* configure password in `server.yaml`
+* start server: `./server.py`

+Agent:
+* configure password and plugins in `agent.yaml`
+* start agent: `./agent.py`

+## Design Decisions

 There is no state.
-Its either down, or it aint.
+Stuff is either down, or it aint.

+There is no server side configuration.

 What data is pushed is configured on the agents.
 How the data will look like is configured on the agents.
 Because thats where you decide what you want to monitor.

-### Why?

-Too many projects.
-Too many VM's.
-Too many containers.